remilemonnier/Redis/README.md

 ## feature

-Throught event on each redis command when an eventDispatcher is setted.
+Fire event on each redis command when an eventDispatcher is setted.

 ```
 $this->setEventDispatcher($eventDispatcher, $eventClass);